(Keywords: foot pain, chiropractic, plantar myofacitis, ankle sprain treatment, ankle fracture, chiropractic for Mortons neuroma)

 There are amazingly twenty six bones in the foot, each and every one capable of causing foot pain!
 In between are even more joints, likewise a rich source of pain.
 The cuboid bone alone abuts six different bones, all with a joint.

-When one is kicking a ball, for example, even walking, it is extremely important that the brain has exact information about the position of each part of the body, in order to precisely coordinate movement.
+When one is kicking a ball, for example, and even walking, it is extremely important that the brain has exact information about the position of each part of the body, in order to precisely coordinate movement.

-So too the bump on the side of the ankle called the lateral malleolus is often fractured, and to it are many of the stabilising ligaments of the ankle are attached; just a sprained ankle can be pure misery.
-I think the most painful condition I personally have ever had.
+So too the bump on the side of the ankle called the lateral malleolus is often fractured, and to it many of the stabilising ligaments of the ankle are attached; just a sprained ankle can be pure misery; I think the most painful condition I personally have ever had.
 No fracture, just an ankle sprain in a squash match.
 It caused me six months of pain; that was in the days before I knew that chiropractic could treat ankles and feet.

 "Do you appreciate your feet?
 Have you thanked your metatarsals for their hard work?
 How about your cuboid?"

 Foot pain often starts after a inadequately managed ankle sprain.
 When you turn your ankle, it's not only ligaments that are sprained.
 Frequently several muscles are strained, either on the side of the leg and even under the foot, and the small bones in the midfoot are subluxated.
 Often the talus, or the cuboid, and the calcaneus (heel bone) too may become fixated and in fact any of the ankle and foot bones.
 It all starts with a thorough examination before any ankle sprain treatment.
 Prevention!

 Metarsarsalgia, or ball of the foot pain, is a very common and sometimes extremely distressing problem.
 It can be acute, often recurs, and in many people becomes a chronic source of discomfort.
 A limp often develops with a negative knock on effect at the knees, hips and spine.